 - Advisors meet with students for one hour per eight-day cycle in Grades 6-10, as well as for 10 minutes during homeroom.

-- Along with the division principal, dean of students, teachers, and advisors, the counselor also provides psycho-education programs through life skills classes which meet once per eight-day cycle in Grades 6 and 7.
+- Along with the division principal, assistant principal, teachers, and advisors, the counselor also provides psycho-education programs through life skills classes which meet once per eight-day cycle in Grades 6 and 7.
 Topics covered through these programs include depression and anxiety, relationships, communication, peer pressure, drugs, alcohol, stress management, conflict resolution, and sexual health.

 KEY MS CONTACTS